pingidentity/terraform-provider-pingone/docs/resources/application.md

 Optional:

+- `additional_refresh_token_replay_protection_enabled` (Boolean) A boolean that, when set to `true` (the default), if you attempt to reuse the refresh token, the authorization server immediately revokes the reused refresh token, as well as all descendant tokens.
+Setting this to null equates to a `false` setting.
+Defaults to `true`.
 - `allow_wildcards_in_redirect_uris` (Boolean) A boolean to specify whether wildcards are allowed in redirect URIs.
 For more information, see [Wildcards in Redirect URIs](https://docs.pingidentity.com/csh?context=p1_c_wildcard_redirect_uri).
 Defaults to `false`.
 - `bundle_id` (String, Deprecated) **Deprecation Notice** This field is deprecated and will be removed in a future release.
 Use `oidc_options.mobile_app.bundle_id` instead.
 A string that specifies the bundle associated with the application, for push notifications in native apps.
 The value of the `bundle_id` property is unique per environment, and once defined, is immutable; any change will force recreation of the application resource.
 - `certificate_based_authentication` (Block List, Max: 1) Certificate based authentication settings.
 This parameter block can only be set where the application's `type` parameter is set to `NATIVE_APP`. (see [below for nested schema](#nestedblock--oidc_options--certificate_based_authentication))